-The CGL Board's role is to be collectively responsible for promoting the long-term sustainability of the company, generating value for shareholders in a manner which also allows it to discharge its responsibilities to its stakeholders whilst maintaining compliance with legal and regulatory requirements.
-The CGL Board sets the purpose, strategy and values of the company and seeks to ensure that the culture within the company is aligned with these.
-The CGL Board is also responsible for setting the company's risk appetite and satisfies itself that financial controls and risk management systems are robust, while ensuring the company is adequately resourced.
+The Board's role is to be collectively responsible for promoting the long-term sustainability of the Company, generating value for shareholders in a manner which also allows it to discharge its responsibilities to its stakeholders whilst maintaining compliance with legal and regulatory requirements.
+The Board sets the purpose, strategy and values of the Company and seeks to ensure that the culture within the Company is aligned with these.
+The Board of the respective subsidiaries are responsible for setting the respective Company's risk appetite and satisfy themselves that financial controls and risk management systems are robust, while ensuring the Company is adequately resourced.
 It also ensures that there is appropriate dialogue with shareholders on strategy and remuneration.

-The CGL Board's responsibilities include taking account of other stakeholders including employees, policyholders and customers.
+The Board's responsibilities include taking account of other stakeholders including employees, policyholders and customers.
 This includes ensuring that an appropriate system of risk governance is in place throughout Convex.
-To discharge this responsibility, the CGL Board has established a robust governance and control framework that includes levels of authority, accountability, responsibility, oversight and challenge and is supported by a 'three lines of defence' model.
+To discharge this responsibility, the Board has established a robust governance and control framework that includes levels of authority, accountability, responsibility, oversight and challenge and is supported by a 'three lines of defence' model.